Summer Internship (PGDFM 2017-19 Batch)

 - It provides an opportunity to organizations to contribute to the society by spending time and resources on the future generation

-At the end of the SI Project, students submit a formal report to the host organization presenting their learnings and the significant findings.
+At the end of the SI Project, students submit a report to the host organization presenting their learnings and the findings of their project.